-By the late 1950s, schools were incorporating materials and technologies in new construction that had come into use for commercial and industrial architecture following World War II.
-These schools were exemplified by irregular massing of geometric shapes, emphasis on the horizontal, and exterior metal window wall and panel systems which can be found at PS 111 M.
+By the late 1950s, following World War II, schools began to incorporate new materials and technologies spurred into existence by innovative commercial and industrial architecture.
+These schools are best characterized by irregular massing of geometric shapes, horizontal emphasis, and exterior metal window wall and panel systems.
+All of these elements can be found at PS 111 M.

-Under the direction of Michael L. Radoslovich, succeeding Eric Kebbon in 1963, PS 111 M was designed in 1956 for a Midtown West lot on 53rd street, between 9th and 10th avenues.
-Completed in 1958, the school is a prime example of postwar architecture in New York City Public Schools.
+Under the direction of Michael L. Radoslovich, PS 111 M was designed in 1956 for a Midtown West lot on 53rd street, located between 9th and 10th Avenues.
+Completed in 1958, the school is an example of postwar architecture in New York City Public Schools.

-PS 111 M is comprised of three primary masses.
-A four-story tower, containing the bulk of classroom space, which is composed of a cast-in-place concrete frame with masonry infill and buff-brick cavity wall.
-Flanked on either end of the main tower are two single story wings containing a gymnasium, auditorium, lunchroom and administrative offices.
+PS 111 M comprises three primary components.
+The first piece, a four-story tower containing the bulk of classroom space, is composed of a cast-in-place concrete frame with masonry infill and buff-brick cavity wall.
+Flanking each end of the main tower are two single-story wings containing a gymnasium, auditorium, lunchroom, and administrative offices.
 These wings are also composed primarily of a cast in place concrete frame with masonry infill and buff-brick cavity wall.

-Advanced deterioration of the original steel windows and curtain wall necessitated a complete replacement of those systems, as well as the replacement of much of the deteriorated architectural terra cotta.
-The building is landmark eligible so all work was performed in a manner appropriate to the original structure.
+Advanced deterioration in the original steel windows and curtain wall necessitated a complete replacement of these systems as well as the replacement of the much deteriorated architectural terra cotta.
+As the building is landmark eligible, all work was performed in a manner appropriate to the original structure.